mulchy/MEAN-guide/README.md

 Down in the Copy options, you will see 'cwd', which stands for 'Current Working Directory'.
 Here it copies the information out, then writes it to the needed directory.
 Specifically for Angular as that is our core to our client side code experience.

 Down in the .loadNpmTasks, we register the tasks we need when we run Grunt.
 That is the short of it.
-Basically, Grunt is doing a ton of automation for us in terms of copying and moving files.
-It will also minimize our code in the case with Uglify so it is more web friendly when it gets to the client.
+Grunt is automatically copying and moving files for us.
+It will also minify our code with Uglify for faster downloads.

 ### Add client directory and supporting files
 Let's make just a couple last additions before we use Grunt.
 First, in your root directory, add a 'client' folder.
 In that folder, add an 'client.js' file.
 Keep it empty for now.